 Then I was contacted by a BBC journalist who was interested in my story.

 I was apprehensive at first, but after much deliberation and assurance from The BBC we agreed to do it.
-We felt we had nothing to lose and wanted to speak out about mental health and felt if we could help just one other family the.
-It was worth it.
+We felt we had nothing to lose and wanted to speak out about mental health and felt that is we could help just one other family then it was worth it.

 We appeared on BBC Inside Out and the Health Correspondent took my letter straight to the Director of CAMHS Kent and Sussex Partnership.

-Just when I was about to lose all hope, a letter and a political group help give me a second wind to fight some more.
+Just when I was about to lose all hope, a letter and a political group helped to give me a second wind to fight some more.
 It helped us push the services some more, fight for mental health treatment and fight for a school placement.

-He is excelling in subjects that I never thought he would attempt and he no longer has panic attacks.
-We are able to manage his anxiety and mental health issues.
+He is excelling in subjects that I never thought he would attempt and he no longer has panic attacks and we are able to manage his anxiety and mental health issues.